Skip to content

 Similar payment processing solutions

 If your scope is Brazil-only iGaming with PIX as the primary rail, PagSeguro is one of two or three credible domestic options alongside EBANX and Mercado Pago.
-If your scope expands to LATAM-wide, EBANX has cleaner cross-border pricing and dLocal has broader country coverage.
+If your scope expands to LATAM-wide, EBANX has cleaner cross-border pricing and broader country coverage.
 If you need iGaming-specific platform connectors (SoftSwiss, Slotegrator), PayRetailers is the LATAM specialist that ships those out of the box.
-For multi-region iGaming as a primary PSP, Nuvei or Solidgate are the right answer with PagSeguro added as a Brazil-only complement for the local rails.
+For multi-region iGaming as a primary PSP, Nuvei is the right answer, with PagSeguro added as a Brazil-only complement for the local rails.
 For crypto-mixed operations, CoinsPaid covers what PagSeguro cannot.

 When to Choose an Alternative